mjackson/strata/README.md

 project written by Felix Geisendörfer.
 It is included in Strata under the terms of the MIT license.

-Strata's view module is based on the ejs templating system developed by TJ Holowaychuk.
-It is included in Strata under the terms of the MIT license.

 My sincere thanks to the authors of each of these libraries for the excellent work they've done and graciously shared.